-For the services it provides to the Funds, each Fund pays the Advisor a unified management fee, which is calculated daily and paid monthly, at an annual rate of 0.85% for each of the iMGP DBi Managed Futures Strategy ETF and iMGP DBi Hedge Strategy ETF and 0.55% for the iMGP Berkshire Dividend Growth ETF, of the applicable Fund's average daily net assets.
-For the fiscal year ended December 31, 2023, each Fund paid its investment adviser the full amount of the advisory fee.
+For the services it provides to the Funds, each Fund pays the Advisor a unified management fee, which is calculated daily and paid monthly, at an annual rate of 0.85% for the iMGP DBi Managed Futures Strategy ETF and 0.55% for the iMGP Berkshire Dividend Growth ETF, of the applicable Fund's average daily net assets.
+For the fiscal year ended December 31, 2024, each Fund paid its investment adviser the full amount of the advisory fee.